bonevbs/bonevbs.github.io/_pages/about.md

 I am Boris, Physicist, Aerospace Engineer and hopefully a Mathematician soon.
 This website is intended to be a collection of all the things that are of interest to me.
 Apart from the obvious ones, there are Paleontology, Algorithms, Economics, AI, Music and many more.

-Who knows?
-Maybe I might start a blog.
+As of now the website is still under construction.
 In the meantime, you can check out some of my tsunami simulations.
 For more info, go to the publications page.

 [![Watch the video](https://bonevbs.github.io/files/amr_showcase_prev.png)](https://bonevbs.github.io/files/amr_showcase.mp4)
 [![Watch the video](https://bonevbs.github.io/files/tohoku_prev.png)](https://bonevbs.github.io/files/tohoku.mp4)